ANNE ARUNDEL COUNTY PUBLIC LIBRARY

 DISCOVERIES: THE LIBRARY AT THE MALL

-Opened at Westfield Annapolis Mall as a pilot in 2018, this branch quickly became a favorite by residents from over 100 different zip codes.
+Opened at the Annapolis Mall as a pilot in 2018, this branch quickly became a favorite by residents from over 100 different zip codes.
 Customers loved the focus on programs and a small, curated collection.
 In February 2020, a 12,700 square foot more permanent (10-year lease) location opened near the Crate and Barrel.
 In response to pandemic needs, a community pantry was opened offering basic baby and hygiene supplies.

 EASTPORT-ANNAPOLIS NECK LIBRARY